NyteshadeXT/PF2e-Core-Vault/01) Rules/Journals/Game Mastery Guide/Had an Ordinary Childhood.md

 ---
 Your childhood was fairly ordinary, with no major catastrophe-a stark contrast to most adventurers.

-Add the [[Feats/Assurance|Assurance]] skill feat for a skill of your choice to your background options
+Add the [[Assurance|Assurance]] skill feat for a skill of your choice to your background options